The New Markets Tax Credit Program

 • Coordination with LIHTC or HTC investor documents where credits are layered

 NMTC allocation is a scarce resource.
 Access to NMTC financing depends on identifying a CDE willing to deploy allocation into a qualifying project.
 CDEs are selective — they receive far more project requests than they have allocation to deploy.
 Projects that are well-developed, located in high-need census tracts, and aligned with the CDE's stated mission priorities are more likely to secure NMTC commitment.
-Legal counsel's role begins once the CDE commitment is secured and the transaction structure is being documented.
+Transaction counsel may assist with structure and diligence before commitment and then document the transaction once allocation and business terms are established.

 NMTC Counsel at Snow LLP

-Snow LLP advises developers, sponsors, and borrowers on New Markets Tax Credit transactions — including standalone NMTC deals and NMTC transactions layered with LIHTC or Historic Tax Credits.
-The practice handles the legal workstreams associated with the investment fund structure, the QLICI documentation, the project-level financing, and the coordination of NMTC requirements with the broader transaction structure.
+The firm advises developers, sponsors, and borrowers on New Markets Tax Credit transactions — including standalone NMTC deals and NMTC transactions layered with LIHTC or Historic Tax Credits.
+This practice handles the legal workstreams associated with the investment fund structure, the QLICI documentation, the project-level financing, and the coordination of NMTC requirements with the broader transaction structure.

 Contact Snow LLP